SanjanaVKulkarni/BSE_Template_Portfolio/index.md

-﻿ "Third Eye" for the Visually Impaired
+﻿ # "Third Eye" for the Visually Impaired
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+The Third Eye for the Visually Impaired is a mechanism that utilizes an ultrasonic sensor in order to give feedback depending on relative distances.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|